Needle Biopsy Of Lymph Node In Neck

 Most people are able to resume their normal activities after a needle biopsy on the neck.
 However, you may want to avoid strenuous activities for a few days after the procedure to allow the area to heal.

-See also Needle Biopsy Neck Lymph Node
+See also Cpt Code For Needle Biopsy Of Lymph Node

 How long does a neck lymph node biopsy take?